Impact

 Risk and Exploitability

 The attack vector originates in user space via the vidi_connection_ioctl call.
-Although no CVSS score or EPSS value is available and the vulnerability is not listed in the CISA KEV catalog, the ability to dereference user pointers leads to a high‑impact kernel memory read.
-Exploit construction would involve crafting a malicious ioctl payload that forces the kernel to read data from a chosen address, potentially revealing sensitive kernel information.
+The CVSS score of 7.1 indicates a high severity vulnerability, while the EPSS score of < 1% suggests low likelihood of exploitation at present; the vulnerability is not listed in the CISA KEV catalog.
+The ability to dereference user pointers leads to a high‑impact kernel memory read, and an attacker could craft a malicious ioctl payload to read arbitrary kernel memory, potentially revealing sensitive kernel information.

 OpenCVE Enrichment